BrentIO/Aircraft-Registration-and-Operator-Information/readme.md

 | Transport Canada | Detailed | ca-tc.py | Unknown | https://wwwapps.tc.gc.ca/Saf-Sec-Sur/2/CCARCS-RIACC/download/ccarcsdb.zip |
 Mictronics IndexedDB | Summary | mictronics-indexeddb.py | Weekly on Sundays | https://www.mictronics.de/aircraft-database/indexedDB.php |

+> Each agency's data is different and may take a number of minutes to import depending on the speed of your computer.

 ### Mictronics IndexedDB